MailBee Objects is a set of powerful

 development).

-just in a few lines of code: creating an SSL object and setting SSL
+2 lines of code: enabling SSL object with Mailer.SSL.Enabled=True and setting PortNumber

 and tweaked if needed.
-For example, you can use regular port communications
+You can not only make it use regular port communications

-(secure communication on the same port as regular communication), search or
+(secure communication on the same port as regular communication) instead of dedicated port, but also search or

-check certificates, force specific security methods, and much more.
+check certificates, force specific security protocols, and more.
+The best supported protocol is TLS 1.2.

 MailBee.SMIME object allows you to secure your e-mails easily